-4:3 is the native aspect ratio of MP626 and MP670.
-To be able to project a complete 16:9 (widescreen) aspect ratio image on MP626 or MP670, the projector can resize and scale a widescreen image to the projector's native aspect width.
+4:3 is the native aspect ratio of this projector.
+To be able to project a complete 16:9 (widescreen) aspect ratio image, the projector can resize and scale a widescreen image to the projector's native aspect width.
 This will result in a proportionally smaller height equivalent to 75% of the projector's native aspect height.